ModelEarth/community/farmfresh/ga/README.md

 # Farm Fresh Georgia

-We're working toward comparing data from multiple sources in real-time: UGA, Aglanta and the USDA.
+Prior to the USDA farmers market API, we combined data from multiple sources: UGA, Aglanta and the USDA.

-Our original [farmersmarkets-ga](https://github.com/modelearth/georgia-data/tree/master/farmfresh) dataset contains 169 records.
-It includes columns for Cheese, Eggs, Seafood and FMID matching the current [USDA farmers market export](https://search.ams.usda.gov/farmersmarkets/ExcelExport.aspx) of 31 records.
+Our original [farmersmarkets-ga](https://github.com/modelearth/georgia-data/tree/master/farmfresh) dataset contained 169 records.
+It included columns for Cheese, Eggs, Seafood and FMID matching the prior [USDA farmers market export](https://search.ams.usda.gov/farmersmarkets/ExcelExport.aspx) of 31 records.
+The prior automated merge produced 52 as of Sept 2020.

-Our automated merge is only producing 52 (as of Sept 2020).
-It combines categories for Cheese, Eggs, Seafood into one column.
-The USDA appears to have purged more than half the records during clean-up, or part of the merge stopped working when run Sept 15, 2020.
+With the move to the new USDA API, our [Georgia Farm Fresh map](https://model.georgia.org/localsite/info/#show=farmfresh&state=GA) now lists 248 locations as of Sept 2024.

 ### Aglanta

-Data/farmfresh.csx is a backup made Aug 9, 2019 from the [Google Sheet Aglanta-Data - Combined](https://docs.google.com/spreadsheets/d/1GptBaQgTj1eHvy2xDbZLMSL9_T1f0JRSRPXvCCiP29c/edit#gid=2091880345) which was merged from Fed data in 2018 and contains 362 records.
+Data/farmfresh.csx was a backup made Aug 9, 2019 from the [Google Sheet Aglanta-Data - Combined](https://docs.google.com/spreadsheets/d/1GptBaQgTj1eHvy2xDbZLMSL9_T1f0JRSRPXvCCiP29c/edit#gid=2091880345) which was merged from Fed data in 2018 and contains 362 records.

 Yamini Kagal - merged spreadsheets prior to our USDA Automation
 Mario Cambardella - Formerly at AgLanta, Now ServeScape